giangnguyen2412/advanced-XAI-for-DeepLearning/reviews/HIVE.md

 - Agreement: do you agree with the explanation?
 This task is to see if users agree with AI's explanations, which will be useful if users fail the ```Distinction``` task.

+Although we still have 4 options, but the baseline here is 50% as authors only count correct/wrong.

 ## Evaluation